Cybersecurity

 Overview

-New Zealand Information Security Manual (NZISM) 3.6 is a national cybersecurity framework that provides security controls and guidance to help New Zealand government agencies protect their information and systems.
+New Zealand Information Security Manual (NZISM) 3.6 is a national cybersecurity framework that helps organizations safeguard government information and manage security risks across digital systems.
+The framework establishes comprehensive guidelines for implementing effective security controls and aligning information security practices with New Zealand government requirements.

 Why it Matters